-Know why it is crucial to choose the right supplier of raw coconut shells for you charcoal briquettes
+Know why it is crucial to choose the right supplier of raw coconut shells for your charcoal briquettes

-Before you buy coconut charcoal briquettes from the factory pay your attention to the quality and source of coconut shells.
-Good coconut shells will bring you good quality of briquettes.
+Before you buy coconut charcoal briquettes from the factory pay attention to the quality and source of coconut shells.
+Good coconut shells will bring you good-quality of briquettes.

-What charcoal briquettes buyers have to know about coconut charcoal shells?
+What charcoal briquettes do buyers have to know about coconut charcoal shells?

 Location of coconut shells trees

 Coconut trees are grown all over Indonesia.
 On each island, you can find lots of coconut trees with coconuts.
 While most of the coconut trees are from the same spices but the coconut shell properties are very different.

 The best coconut charcoal shells are from North Sulawesi, the area of Manado.
 Actually, most of Sulawesi island produces white color, low ash charcoals.

 Good quality shells can be found in Sumatra.
 But it heavily depends on the region.
 Usually, Lampung or Jambi produce very thick dark ash.

 Coconut shells from Java can be used for the production of coconut charcoal.
 But very rarely you can find white ash.
 Usually, it is very dark ash with 7 to 15 % content of ash.